Feature Selection and CNN

 (76020, 371)

-Create a feature space X containing only the columns that provide information for prediction.
-ID and TARGET do not contribute to prediction, so they are removed using drop().
-After dropping these 2 columns, the column count reduces to 369.
+Create a feature space X with only the columns that help us predict.
+ID and TARGET do not help, so we drop them with drop().
+After we drop these 2 columns, 369 remain.

 X = data.drop(labels=['ID', 'TARGET'], axis = 1)